Standardized: St. John's Wort

 Uses And Preparations

 St. John's wort is most commonly made into a tea.
-Fresh plant material is often infused into oil causing it to turn a stunning crimson color.
-The herb can also be tinctured or made into a capsule.
+The herb can also be tinctured or powdered and made into a capsule.

 *This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.